xcube-dev/xcube/docs/source/plugins.rst

 SENTINEL Hub
 ------------

-The [xcube-sh](https://github.com/dcs4cop/xcube-sh) plugin adds support for the [SENTINEL Hub Cloud API](https://www.sentinel-hub.com/).
+The xcube_sh_ plugin adds support for the `SENTINEL Hub Cloud API`_.
 It extends xcube by
 * a new Python API function ``xcube_sh.open.open_cube`` to create data cubes from SENTINEL Hub on-the-fly;
 * adding a new CLI command ``xcube sh`` to write data cubes created from SENTINEL Hub into the file system.